emews/emews-project-creator/README.md

 * `queue` - the queue to run the workflow job on
 * `project` - the project to run the workflow job with
 * `nodes` - the number of nodes to allocate to the workflow job
-* `ppn` - the number of processes per node to allocate for the workflow job
+* `ppn` - the number of processes per node to allocate to the workflow job

-A sample EQR configuration file can found [here](https://github.com/emews/emews-project-creator/blob/138c6209c067f624947599e10ba629ad10a09f50/example_cfgs/eqr.yaml).
+A sample EQR configuration file can found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/eqr.yaml).

-For more explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)
+For additional explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)